All About Naturopathic Medicine

 All About Naturopathic Medicine | Dr. JJ Dugoua, ND | Naturopathic Doctor in Toronto

-Today, I’m going to dive into all of your frequently asked questions about naturopathic medicine, such as: what even is naturopathy, and what should I expect from my naturopathic doctor?
+In this article, I’m going to dive into all of your frequently asked questions about naturopathic medicine.

 What Is Naturopathic Medicine?

-Naturopathic medicine, like conventional medicine, is based in science.
+Naturopathic medicine, like conventional medicine, is based on science.

-The main difference lies in the treatment: naturopathic medicine treats ailments naturally, instead of through the use of pharmaceutical drugs.
+The main difference lies in the treatment: naturopathic medicine treats health concerns naturally instead of through the use of pharmaceutical drugs.

 Who Can Practice Naturopathic Medicine?